leostera/tap-idris/README.md

 ...
 # ok 2
 # not ok 1
+# skipped 0
+# summary 2/3 tests, 67% okay
 ```

-It's extremely simple (and will only work with the output from this producer library) but it gives me something to work with for the time being.
+It's extremely simple but it gives me something to work with for the time being.

 ## Specification